cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Overall results failed to find clear evidence for attachment categories (Fraley & Waller, 1998)

-### Experiences in Close Relationships (ECR) Obegi and Berant (2009) state, “By the mid-to late 1990s, researchers and clinicians new to the field were dr
+### Experiences in Close Relationships (ECR)

 **Experiences in Close Relationships (ECR)**

 * By the late 1990s, researchers were overwhelmed by self-report measures of adult romantic attachment.
 * Despite this, the structure of adult romantic attachment was becoming clearer.
-* Factor analyses identified a two-dimensional typology: anxiety and avoidance.
+* **Factor analyses identified a two-dimensional typology**: anxiety and avoidance.

 **Attachment-related Anxiety**

 * Captures insecurity about partner's availability, love, and responsiveness.
-* Examples of items: "I am afraid I will lose my partner's love," "I worry that my partner doesn't really know me."
+* **Examples of items**: "I am afraid I will lose my partner's love," "I worry that my partner doesn't really know me."

 **Attachment-related Avoidance**

 * Refers to strategies used for regulating attachment behavior, thought, and affect.
-* Examples of items: "I prefer not to show a partner how I feel deep down," "I find it difficult to trust my partner."
+* **Examples of items**: "I prefer not to show a partner how I feel deep down," "I find it difficult to trust my partner."

 **Experience in Close Relationships Scale (ECR)**